 4Watch Happily Ever After from Outside Your Room

 Do you love the fireworks at Magic Kingdom but hate waiting around for them?
 Then you’ll love getting to see them from outside your room at Polynesian!
-Right before the Happily Ever Fireworks, just walk out your room towards the bungalows and you’ll get an amazing view!
+Right before the Happily Ever Fireworks, just walk out your room towards the bungalows.
+And then you’ll get an amazing view!
 And they even pipe in the music!
-You won’t get the projections on the castle, but you won’t have to wait around for it, have to worry about people putting kids on your shoulders obstructing your views, etc. To me, that makes it the perfect way to watch the fireworks!
+You won’t get the projections on the castle, but you won’t have to wait around for it, have to worry about people putting kids on your shoulders obstructing your views, etc. For my family, it was the perfect way to watch the fireworks!

 5Take the Monorail to Magic Kingdom